Best banks and credit unions for mobile banking

-The regional bank’s mobile banking app has everything you need.
+The regional bank’s mobile banking app has many features to make banking more convenient.
 Mobile deposit capture?
 Check.
 The ability to see your balance with a single tap?
 Check.
 ATM finder?
 Check.

 The regional bank topped J.D.
-Power’s 2019 ranking of U.S. banking mobile apps for overall customer satisfaction.
+Power’s 2021 ranking of U.S. regional banking mobile apps for overall customer satisfaction.

 Read Bankrate’s review of Huntington Bank.

-Chime has all the key mobile banking basics you’ve come to expect, too.
-The app lets you deposit checks, find ATMs and take care of other ordinary banking tasks.
+Though Chime comes with many digital banking features, it’s not a bank.
+The startup partners with other banks to hold deposits.
+The app lets users deposit checks, find ATMs and take care of other ordinary banking tasks.